jasmine-dragons/QRowd/README.md

 For the contact tracing map visualization feature (found in the map.html files) we utilize...

 ## Challenges
 The primary challenge that our team faced was the API connections needed for our data visualization feature.
-Our first choice, the MapBox API, turned out to be much too difficult to master quickly.
-Trying to configure the backend to work with the API was extremely tought.

 ## Setup
-Your machine will need flask, pymongo, json, geocoder, mapbox, and dotenv to run this code.
+Your machine will need flask, pymongo, json, geocoder, and dotenv to run this code.
 To get any of these libraries, you can just `pip install [insert library here]` in a terminal window.
 To run the code, first pull the github to your computer and then navigate to the folder where app.py is.
 Then open terminal and run the command `flask run`.
 This will direct you to a localhost website where you can interact with the product.

 ### Detailed Instructions:
 1. Open command prompt